 ‘With macabre wit and a gothic sense of romance, Jinx returns obsessively to a handful of images.
 It gives the collection a singular and cohesive vision, while also turning it into a claustrophobic, repetitive nightmare.
 It may not be to everyone’s taste.
 For this reader, it was electrifying….
 Jinx is a charming collection.
 Read it at your peril.’ – Tristram Fane Saunders, The Telegraph, Poetry Book of the Month

-Abigail Parry's debut collection Jinx, published by Bloodaxe Books in March 2018, has been shortlisted for the Felix Dennis Prize for Best First Collection (worth £5000), one of the Forward Prizes, it was announced on 24 May.
-This year’s judging panel is chaired by writer, critic, broadcaster and film-maker Bidisha.
-It includes poets Mimi Khalvati, Chris McCabe, Niall Campbell, and vlogger, poet and author Jen Campbell.
+Abigail Parry's debut collection Jinx, published by Bloodaxe Books in March 2018, was shortlisted for the Felix Dennis Prize for Best First Collection, one of the Forward Prizes 2018.

 A film of Abigail reading the poem can be seen here: